jamwevan/Michigan-Hackers/Algorithmic Trading/Random Forest/README.md

 The model used for forecasting is a **Random Forest Regressor**, chosen for two main reasons:

-- **Limited data**: Most stock histories in the dataset aren’t long enough to effectively train RNNs or LSTMs.
+- **Limited data**: Without paying, I am not able to gather enough historical data with the APU to effectively train an RNN or LSTM.
 - **Nonlinear relationships**: Random Forest is a tree-based ensemble method that handles nonlinear patterns well without assuming a specific functional form.
 This works well for financial data.

 ---

 ## 🏆 Competition Win

-This model **won the Michigan Hackers Algorithmic Trading Competition**, producing a **+476.51% return over a 6-month trading window**.
+This model **won the Michigan Hackers Algorithmic Trading Competition**, producing a **+478.51% return over a 6-month trading window**.

 ---